Lexyl1225/rectangular_to_polar_in_electrical/README.md

 - If you encounter issues with Tkinter, ensure it is installed and available for your Python distribution.

 ## License
-This is your personal project; add a license file if you plan to share it.

 ---
-Generated/updated by developer assistant on March 18, 2026.
+Generated/Updated by developer assistant on March 18, 2026.